top of page

 Treating Chronic Equine Sinusitis Without Surgery: The Power of Transnasal Sinoscopy

 Chronic sinusitis is a common and often stubborn problem in horses.
-Despite repeated courses of antibiotics, sinus flushes, tooth extraction, or even sinus flap surgery, resolution can be slow or incomplete.
+Despite repeated courses of antibiotics, sinus flushes, tooth extractions, or even sinus flap surgery, resolution can be slow or incomplete.

 So why do so many cases fail to improve?
 The answer often lies in what we can’t adequately see or access using conventional methods.